We’re Japanese, and these are the tours

 This tour invites you to explore the timeless beauty of Kyoto and the hidden coastal gems of northern Kyoto.

-From sacred shrines in the forested mountains of Kurama to the heavenly views of Amanohashidate and the tranquil charm of Ine’s fishing village, you’ll experience the rich culture, elegant traditions, and natural wonders of Japan in full spring bloom.
-Enjoy curated experiences including a hands-on Kyo-Yuzen workshop, a maiko dance performance, paired with fine seasonal cuisine and relaxing hot springs throughout the journey.
+From sacred shrines in the forested mountains of Kurama to the heavenly views of Amanohashidate and the tranquil charm of Ine’s fishing village, you’ll experience the rich culture, elegant traditions, and natural wonders of Japan.
+Enjoy curated experiences, including a hands-on Kyo-Yuzen workshop, a maiko dance performance, paired with fine seasonal cuisine and relaxing hot springs throughout the journey.

 Departure: October 24, 2026|Duration: 6 Nights / 7 Days|Meals: All Included